Fourteenth Sunday after Pentecost | Luke 13:10-17

 It works like this.
 Suppose you speak up about helping refugees from Syria or Africa.
 People who dislike the refugees will paint you either as someone with ties to people from those regions or as someone with a liberal political agenda.
 Those things might be true or they might not, but it is just as likely that you saw people who needed help, children who lacked proper places to sleep and food to eat, places to be safe, and you decided to help.
 It doesn’t make you a refugee, though it does make you a decent human being.

-Or suppose you speak up about discrimination against the LGBTQ community.
-People who discriminate against or dislike or disapprove LGBTQ people will decide that you are part of that community, though you may simply see them as people, with the same rights and privileges and dignity as yourself, gay or not.
-Supporting gay rights does not may you gay, any more than helping the poor makes you poor, any more than feeding a starving child makes you a starving child.
+Suppose you speak up about discrimination against the LGBTQ community.
+People who discriminate against or dislike or disapprove of LGBTQ people will decide that you must be part of that community, though you may simply respect them as people, with the same rights and privileges and dignity as yourself, gay or not.
+While it is an honor to be accepted by the LGBTQ community, supporting gay rights does not make you gay, any more than helping the poor makes you poor, any more than feeding a starving child makes you a starving child, any more than listening to Mozart or reading Einstein makes you brilliant (although it doesn’t hurt.)

-Another very important point goes along with these ideas, and it is that there is nothing wrong with being a member of any of these groups.
+A very important point goes along with these ideas, and it is that there is nothing wrong with being a member of any of these groups — except for being one of the group who hate.
 That is the essential insanity of the response of oppression and bigotry.
-If you are a refugee, or poor, or a gay person experiencing discrimination, or a child needing food and shelter, you are still, of course, a person of worth, value, and dignity.
-Neither my help nor the lack of it will change your inherent worth and value as a human being.
+If you are a refugee, or poor, or a gay person experiencing discrimination, or a child needing food and shelter, you are still, of course and without question, a person with inalienable worth, value, and dignity.
+Neither my help nor the lack of it can change someone else’s inherent worth and value as a human being.

 Identifying that a person’s circumstance needs to be changed—whether it is due to poverty, displacement, discrimination, natural disaster, or even plain bad choices—is a process of recognizing that each person suffering those needs is at least as valued and of at least as much worth in the eyes of God as those people who are able to help change these circumstances.